 Samnite Wars – 343 to 282 BCE

-These were a series of three wars fought over a period of sixty-one years.
+The Samnite Wars were a series of three wars fought over a period of sixty-one years.
 The Samnite Kingdom lay to the east of Rome and posed a significant threat to the Republic's territories.
 The first Samnite War began in 343 BCE when the city of Capua came under threat from the Samnite Kingdom.
 Capua sent an envoy to Rome to ask for their protection.
-Rome agreed to help and sent a messenger to the Samnite Kingdom threatening to declare war if they invaded Capua.
+Rome agreed to help and sent a messenger to the Samnite Kingdom threatening to declare war if they attacked Capua.
 Despite this warning the Samnites still attacked Capua, and thus the First Samnite War began.

 The Third Samnite War (298 to 290 BCE) saw the Samnites, Etruscans, Umbrians and Gauls join forces against Rome.
-Rome's victory in this war meant that there was little competition to Roman dominance throughout Italy.
+Despite the alliance of so many of Rome's enemies, the Republic was successful.
+Victory in this war meant there was little competition to Roman dominance in Italy.

 Pyrrhic Wars – 280 to 275 BCE